 Related reading: Day in the Life of an Occupational Therapist

 Physical and occupational therapy are similar in that they are both recommended forms of treatment for a child living with a disability or suffering from an injury.
 For instance, both physiotherapy and occupational therapy can help your child perform the self-care act of getting dressed.
 This is because physiotherapy will improve balance, while occupational therapy will improve their ability to use their hands to put on their clothes.

 In addition, gross motor skill development is essential to performing certain tasks requiring fine motor skills, such as writing or using scissors.
 To illustrate, your child will need to have the gross motor skill of sitting upright before completing these tasks.
 Both types of therapy also educate children on the healing process and tactics to avoid further injuries.
 It is important to work with a professional to figure out which form of therapy is right for your child or loved one.

-Collaboration is key—we often work together and some may wonder why some children need both disciplines working as a team, and some need only one.
+Collaboration is key—physiotherapists and occupational therapists often work together and some may wonder why some children need both disciplines working as a team, and some need only one.
 Many factors can affect a child’s ability to participate in their daily life and it is important to have a comprehensive treatment approach.
 There is often overlap and similarities between what OTs & physios work on with the same child, but more often we have come at it from different perspectives and contexts.
 We’re all just trying to help your child gain the skills required to perform everyday functions to the best of their ability, independently and safely.